 In August 2009, we created Orion Engineered Systems, a new operating division which has been offering our customers additional alternative renewable energy systems.
 In fiscal 2010, we sold and installed three solar photovoltaic, or PV, electricity generating projects, completing our test analysis on two of the three in the fiscal 2010 third quarter, and executed our first cash sale and our first Power Purchase Agreement, or PPA, as a result of the successful testing of these systems.
 We completed the installation and customer acceptance of the third system, a cash sale, during our fiscal 2011 first quarter.
-During our fiscal 2011 second quarter, we received an \$8.2 million cash order for a solar PV generating system for which we recognized \$6.6 million of revenue in fiscal 2011.
+During our fiscal 2011 second quarter, we received an \$8.3 million cash order for a solar PV generating system for which we expect to recognize revenue during fiscal 2012.